-Set in the not-too-distant future, Invasion: China wraps up this five book series by Vaughn Heppner.
+Set in the not-too-distant future, Invasion: China wraps up this five-book series by Vaughn Heppner.
 The Earth has experienced a cooling off of its climate, rendering many growing areas for food inhospitable.
 The United States still has the best farmland on Earth, making it a target of every other nation on the planet.
-A series of bad political moves has rendered the country nearly bankrupt, though.
+A series of bad political moves have rendered the country nearly bankrupt, though.
 They have been attacked by China in an alliance with Mexico and other South American countries, and then by Germany once they laid claim to “free” Quebec.

 Each of the books took place in the United States as they tried to hold back their enemies on the battlefield.
-It’s no spoiler to say this one brings the battle over to China, since it’s the title.
+It’s no spoiler to say this one brings the battle over to China since it’s the title.
 Many of the individual characters we’ve followed all through the series are still around and fighting.

 Vaughn Heppner does a great job detailing the technical aspects of the weaponry being used.
 Although a lot of it went over my head, I was able to get a general idea of what the various weapons were supposed to accomplish.
 The political intrigue is good, too, both in China as they attempt to try to end this on the best note they can, and in the U.S. where an attempted coup challenges the leadership and puts the entire world in peril.